 As part of the M Performance theme, the side mirrors are also finished in satin silver, while the rear is punctuated by those slim taillights and satin silver exhaust tips flanking the diffuser.
 It all looks decidedly sporty and elegant without trying too hard.
 At each corner are 21” wheels, which are home to blue painted M Performance brakes.

 The cabin is familiar current BMW architecture, which means high quality materials – digital instrument cluster and touch screen infotainment system.
-Those leather-bound pews offer good comfort and support, but the seating position is not particularly spot-on as you at times feel as though you are perched a tad too high than desired.
+Those leather-bound pews offer good comfort and support, but the seating position is not particularly spot-on as you at times feel as though you are perched a tad higher than desired.
 That said, space is abundant for both front and rear passengers, despite the sloping roof, while mood lighting also elevates the overall lofty ambiance to even greater heights of premium.

 Brandishing that M50i badge means that this X6 plays on the leading edge of Beemer’s performance SUV envelope and, as such, has the firepower to back it up.
 Nestling under the ridged bonnet is a 4.4-litre twin-turbo V8 that puts out 390kW and 750Nm via an 8-speed automatic transmission that shuffles all that power to all four corners of the vehicle.

 A relatively easy car to drive, it manages the mundane, daily trudge with the greatest aplomb and can be driven quite sedately with little effort.
 There is ample torque from just over tick over and the gearbox does a stellar job of shuffling through gears like a hot knife gliding through butter.
 Power delivery is silky smooth at worst and this X6 M50i does make a beeline for the horizon should the mood take you.
 Hook it into Sport or Sport + mode, and it slightly morphs into a more focused sports car than a lumbering SUV.
-Yes, of course, it remains a portly thing for most part, but it admirably manages to mask its girth with a display of nimbleness that belies its weight.
+Yes, of course, it remains a portly thing for the most part, but it admirably manages to mask its girth with a display of nimbleness that belies its weight.

 Then there is the way in which it sounds when asked to gallop from the lower gears.
 It emits a guttural V8 war cry that is interspersed with flatulent belches between gear changes - enough to shake critters out of trees.
 Speaking of the gearbox, the 8-speed unit employed here does a stellar job of meshing through the gears at sedate speeds, all the while remaining snappy when hustling along at a fair lick.
 Those 21-inch wheels at each corner look the part, but the trade off is a slightly firm suspension that is pronounced over bumpy road sections.